gnosis/mock-contract/README.md

 })
 ```

 This time we need to provide the full `calldata`.
-We can easily use the original contract's ABI `encodeAbi`call to generate it.
+We can easily use the original contract's ABI `encodeABI`call to generate it.
 Again, convenience functions for other return types exist (e.g. `givenMethoReturnUint`).

 Mocked calls with exact calldata will takes priority over *method* mocks and *any* mocks.